bh90210/dron8s/README.md

 ```
 where `user` is your real username and `repository` the name of the repository that you are creating the secret for.

-Copy the output out your terminal to `data` field inside kubeconfig secret.
+Copy the output of your terminal to `data` field inside kubeconfig secret.

 ### Encrypted Secret - Exec Runner Pipe Example